 Flood debris maintenance program

-The Flood Debris Maintenance Program removes eligible flood debris from land, waterways, shorelines and cane farms from the declared local government disaster areas identified in AGRNs 1012, 1024, and 1034 (Natural disaster declaration areas).
-The debris is identified through many sources including aerial surveillance, patrols by boat, reports from the community, supporting agencies, including councils, and other stakeholders.
+The Flood Debris Maintenance Program removes large or hazardous man-made debris from land, waterways, shorelines and cane farms from the declared local government disaster areas identified in AGRNs 1012 and 1024 (Natural disaster declaration areas).

 The Program was developed to remove flood debris remaining after the closure of the EPA’s other Flood programs.
 The Program is being led by the NSW EPA to help communities, councils and our environment continue to recover.
 The Program is funded under the joint Commonwealth-State Disaster Recovery Funding Arrangements.